aparnakhadatkar/DP-500-Azure-Data-Analyst/Instructions/labs/16-create-reusable-power-bi-artifacts.md

 	![](../images1/dp-20new.png)

-	>**Note**:For the purposes of this lab, Power BI Desktop will access the web page from the file system.
+	>**Note**: For the purposes of this lab, Power BI Desktop will access the web page from the file system.

 	>**Note**: The file path is available to copy and paste from the **C:\LabFiles\DP-500-Azure-Data-Analyst\Allfiles\16\Assets\Snippets.txt** file.